Modernising UK airspace

 More information about the CAA’s Airspace Change Process can be found here

 We ran our first public consultation on the proposed expansion of Heathrow Airport from January to March 2018.
-Feedback received during this consultation will help to develop a preferred masterplan for expansion which we will consult on next year if the Airports National Policy Statement is approved by Parliament in the coming months.
+Feedback received during this consultation will help to develop a preferred masterplan for expansion which we will consult on next year.
 More information can be found on our Heathrow expansion page.